ishan-p/guess-github-stars/README.md

 How does the game work:
 - You will be optionally asked to choose a language
-- There will be 5 rounds in totel
+- There will be 5 rounds in total
 - Each round presents you with a new trending repository
 - You win the round by guessing the stars within 10% tolerance
 - You win the game if you win at least 4 of the 5 rounds